Choucroute Garnie l Plant-Based

 Note: Essentially, the carrots can be cut however you like; however, the roll or oblique cut just makes for nicer presentation.
 Watch this short technique video, to learn how to perform this cut.

 At this point, remove half of the onion mixture and reserve.
 Next, start to the layer the ingredients into the Dutch oven.
-To start, add half of the sauerkraut to the remaining onions, then add the potatoes, carrots, whole onion, juniper berries, bay leaves, caraway seeds and seasoning.
+To start, add half of the sauerkraut to the remaining onions, then add the potatoes, carrots, whole onion with cloves, juniper berries, bay leaves, caraway seeds and seasoning.
 Lastly, scatter the reserved onions over top, followed by the remaining sauerkraut.
 Season again.